False Allegations of Child Abuse in Arizona

 Ramsey argues that the State’s decided to dismiss the charges because of a subsequent evaluation of the child performed by Dr. C. Dr. C. examined the child in 2004.
 She found no signs of injury but said this did not preclude the possibility of sexual abuse.

 After the charges were dismissed, Ramsey filed a civil action against Ness, Denton, the YFAC, and Sheets.
 He alleged: (1) negligence and/or gross negligence; (2) malicious prosecution; (3) abuse of process; (4) false light invasion of privacy; (5) wrongful intrusion upon private affairs; (6) false arrest and imprisonment; (7) intentional infliction of emotional distress; (8) aiding and abetting tortious conduct; (9) defamation and defamation per se; and (10) loss of consortium.
 Each defendant moved for summary judgment.

-The trial court granted the motions for summary judgment.
+The trial court granted the motion for summary judgment.
 Ramsey appealed.